A Majorization-Minimization Gauss-Newton Method for 1-Bit Matrix Completion: The MMGN Method

 \section{The \texttt{MMGN} Method}

-We first overview our approach.
-Our strategy for solving the nonconvex problem (\ref{eq:1-bit-opt}) is based on the majorization-minimization (MM) principle.
-Concretely, we replace the objective function $\ell(\V{\Theta})$ with a simpler surrogate function, called a majorization.
+We first present an overview of our approach.
+Given a target rank $r$, our strategy for solving the nonconvex problem (\ref{eq:1-bit-opt}) is based on the majorization-minimization (MM) principle.
+Concretely, we replace the objective $\ell(\V{\Theta})$ with a simpler surrogate function, called a majorization.
 As we show below, minimizing our majorization leads to a standard low-rank matrix completion problem.
 Hence, \texttt{MMGN} solves a sequence of optimization problems of the form